ncatlab/nlab-content/pages/3/3/9/0/933/content.md

 For the case of chain complexes we also speak of **chain algebras**.

-For the case of chain complexes we also speak of **cochain algebras**.
+For the case of cochain complexes we also speak of **cochain algebras**.

 Recall